st2654/hni/README.md

 [![Build Status](https://travis-ci.org/hungernotimpossible/hni.svg?branch=master)](https://travis-ci.org/hungernotimpossible/hni)
 # Hunger: not Impossible

+## Summary

+The objective of this project is to connect hungry people in need with a meal provided by any number of restaurants or other organizations.

+### How does it work? ###

+Organizations who already service people in need help them sign up and register for the service.
+This is accomplished with their mobile phone through an SMS gateway.
+Yes, the US government provides mobile devices to people of need -- many of them use temporary cell phones.

+Once the account is established they can send a text the shortcode to start an order.
+A few questions and text messages later they will have created an order and received instructions on how and where to pick it up.

+On the backend we employ volunteers through various organizations and automation to fulfill and pay for the order at a local restaurant.

 ## Recognizing the Absurd

 48 million Americans struggle to put food on the table every day.